Reverse Mortgage Pros and Cons Canada — An Honest Assessment

 • You plan to sell or downsize in the next one to two years

-• You haven't compared all four lenders and don't understand the renewal rate structure
+• You haven't compared all major lenders and don't understand the renewal rate structure

 See what you'd be approved for — try the free calculator.